MikeyManoguerra/p5-Challenges/ReadMe.md

 ### can you get the circle to follow trace the path of a square, while also seeing that square on the page?

 ### can you your moving circle have no fill, and you not see the line inside the circle
+- I did not do this one yet, but i know how to plan to. let me know if you get this far